ros-security/community/meetings/2020_11_24/README.md

 Marco suggested [the Robotics Middleware Framework (RMF)](https://github.com/osrf/rmf_demos) as a reference implementation for ROS security.
 This should be ready to run with ROS 2; they have already done some work with security as well.

-Marco also asked about revoking keys: there's a need to handle that within RMF should an individual robot in a fleet be physically compromised. @JaimeMartin provided [information on CRLs from eProsima](https://fast-dds.docs.eprosima.com/en/latest/fastdds/security/auth_plugin/auth_plugin.html#generating-the-certificate-revocation-list-crl).
+Marco also asked about revoking keys: there's a need to handle that within RMF should an individual robot in a fleet be physically compromised.
+Jaime provided [information on CRLs from eProsima](https://fast-dds.docs.eprosima.com/en/latest/fastdds/security/auth_plugin/auth_plugin.html#generating-the-certificate-revocation-list-crl).

 ## References
 More information about items that were discussed: